-For the most current and firsthand accounts about hyperhidrosis treatments and treatment combination results, it is best to check out the hyperhidrosis forum on this site.
+For the most current and firsthand accounts about hyperhidrosis treatments and treatment combination results, it is best to check out the hyperhidrosis forums on this site.
 From my own experiences of having tried numerous treatments over the years, iontophoresis offers the best (albeit usually inconsistent) results of all nonsurgical treatments.

-A typical order of experimenting with treatments is presented below.
+A typical order of experimenting with hyperhidrosis treatments is presented below.
 Alternative treatments such as meditation and breathing exercises (to possibly control your sympathetic nervous system) can be attempted too, although very few people manage to become experts at these skills due to the nature of the world and lifestyle we live in.
 It is interesting to note that most hyperhidrosis patients notice a cessation in sweating after drinking alcohol or right after waking up in the morning.
 And we do not sweat from our hands, feet, face or armpits when fully asleep.
-I imagine that expert meditaters in the Tibet or elsewhere can make their minds emulate a drunken "living in the present" or "asleep" state without actual alcohol consumption or without actually falling asleep and therefore list meditation as a possible treatment below.
+I imagine that expert meditation practitioners in Tibet or elsewhere can make their minds emulate a drunken "living in the present" or "asleep" state without actual alcohol consumption or without actually falling asleep and therefore list meditation as a possible treatment below.

 I am a believer in some of these alternative treatments even though I have not tried most seriously and never ever seen a regular everyday person have success with any of them.
 Here is the most extraordinary example I have ever seen of the power of meditation in enabling control over the mind and pain and (sympathetic/autonomic?) nervous system.

 Testing of monks who are able to drastically change their body temperature via Tummo meditation.

 Here is an example of someone who is not a monk, but who is still able to use Tummo meditation skills to overcome extreme cold .